Jeremy Bates (tennis): Post-retirement activity

 Bates retired from the professional tour in 1996.
 Since leaving the tour, he has served as captain of Britain's Davis Cup team as well as playing in seniors' events.
 He quit as Head of Performance for the Lawn Tennis Association in January 2007.
 In September 2007, Bates was appointed Director of Tennis at the Sutton Tennis Academy (London, UK).
 He quit Sutton Tennis Academy in May 2010, and worked as a broadcaster and commentator for the BBC, Eurosport and Sky.
 He became the individual coach of former British Number 1 Anne Keothavong and continues to coach, including British player, Katie Boulter.
-He is also a motivational speaker on team building.